Cody-Price/BFit_fe/README.md

 2. Open your terminal and navigate to the area you want your new directory to be located, and enter the following command:
 `git clone https://github.com/YOUR_GITHUB_USERNAME_HERE/BFit_fe`

-3. Get into your new local copy of the BYOB directory:
+3. Get into your new local copy of the BFit directory:
-`cd BYOB`
+`cd BFit`

 4. And then add an `upstream` remote that points to the main repo:
 `git remote add upstream https://github.com/Cody-Price/BFit_fe`